-To conclude, we get a simple implementation that can work with high stream bit-rates and enable fast reading by the client application.
+To conclude, we get a simple implementation which can work with high stream bit-rates and enable fast reading by the client application.
 Assuming an ASIC solution is much faster than FPGA, our implementation can probably support up to tens of Gbps.
-In terms of size, our implementation requires in the worst case 12K gates, which is negligible when compared to the flow pointer RAM requirement.
+In terms of size, our implementation requires in the worst case 12K Gates, which is negligible comparing to the flow pointer RAM requirement.